emiliano-gandini-outeda/devbot/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with [discord.py](https://discordpy.readthedocs.io/)
 - Database powered by PostgreSQL
-- AI features powered by various ML APIs
-- Integration APIs: GitHub, Google Calendar, Notion, Trello
+- Integration APIs: GitHub
 - Community feedback and contributions

 ---